Policy Name: Degree/Certificate Requirements

 |Incoming Transfer Credit ||Registration and Records ||Transfer Credit Evaluation Coordinator ||(315) 498-2350 || [email protected] |

 Granting of Transfer Credit

 Coursework at Other Institutions.
-Official transcripts of advanced placement scores or college credits earned before admission/matriculation at the College should be sent to the Admission Office for inclusion in a student’s admission file.
-Courses will be evaluated for credit after the student is admitted.
-The evaluation of transfer credits is coordinated by the Counseling Center.
-If a student takes courses at other institutions during summer terms, or at any time after official acceptance to an Onondaga Community College degree or certificate program, he or she should have official transcripts forwarded directly to the Office of Certification and Records.
+Official transcripts for coursework completed prior to admission at OCC should be sent to the Office of Registration and Records.
+Courses will be evaluated for credit after the student is matriculated.
+The evaluation of transfer credits is coordinated by the Office of Registration and Records.
+If a student takes courses at other institutions during summer terms, or at any time after official acceptance to an OCC degree or certificate program, he or she should have official transcripts forwarded directly to the Office of Registration and Records.

 Correspondence Courses.
 Credits earned through correspondence courses such as the U.S. Armed Forces Institute (USAFI) may be accepted based on college proficiency examinations, college boards, advanced placement, or similarly recognized testing procedures.

 Credit by Evaluation/Examination.
 Credit may be granted for evidence of learning or experience other than in a high school or college on the basis of a qualifying examination in that subject.
 This includes work done in the NYHS College Proficiency Examination Program, the CEEB College Level Examination Program (CLEP) and other acceptable examination programs.
-Results of qualifying examinations should be sent to the Admissions Office.
+Results of qualifying examinations should be sent to the Office of Registration and Records.